-The 19% increase in cost of product revenue compares to the 13% increase in product revenues that we experienced in 2011.
-This disparity reflects the higher relative cost and lower margin on our CPS and infrastructure products that we have historically experienced.
-Cost of product revenue also included \$200,000 and \$146,000 of stock-based compensation expense in 2011 and 2010, respectively.
-The cost of product revenue as a percentage of total product revenue was 76% in 2011, as compared to 72% for 2010.
+The 19% increase in cost of product revenue compares to the 13% increase in product revenues that we experienced in 2011 compared to 2010.
+This disparity reflects the higher relative cost and lower margin on our modular power and IT infrastructure products that we have historically experienced.
+Cost of product revenue also included \$0.2 million and \$0.1 million of stock-based compensation expense in 2011 and 2010, respectively.
+The cost of product revenue as a percentage of total product revenue was 76% in 2011, compared to 72% for 2010.
 This increase in cost as a percentage of revenue compared to 2010 reflects the impact of sales product mix and the higher levels of unabsorbed overhead costs attributable to a lower level of UPS system production.
-We continue to operate a manufacturing facility that has a manufacturing and testing capacity significantly greater than our current product revenue levels.
-We continue to work on reducing our product costs through design enhancements and modifications, and vendor management programs and increasing our sales volume to absorb these expenses.
+Our margins on modular infrastructure solutions sales were lower compared to the margins realized on our UPS sales because we realized lower margins on the third party equipment that we purchased and included in our containerized product offerings.